-Strategy 1.1 Create a rolling five-yea the community, with an maintenance needs.
-Strategy 1.2 Consider the Place Type sewer expansions.
-Utilit style development.
-A la measure for rural areas.
-Strategy 1.3 Continue to monitor th provision of sanitary sev Strategy 1.4 Continue to encourage preserve community ch Strategy 1.5 Support the extension of Strategy 1.6 Investigate the feasibility
+Strategy 1.1 Create a rolling five-year Capital Improvements Program to plan for services desired by the community, with an annual review and assessment of current levels of service and maintenance needs.
+Strategy 1.2 Consider the Place Types and the Future Land Use Map when studying water and sewer expansions.
+Utility expansion should support neighborhood-style and centerstyle development.
+A lack of sewer infrastructure can be leveraged as a preservation measure for rural areas.
+Strategy 1.3 Continue to monitor the need and evaluate all available funding sources for the provision of sanitary sewer service outside its current limits.
+Strategy 1.4 Continue to encourage the placement of existing and future utilities underground to preserve community character.
+Strategy 1.5 Support the extension of natural gas lines through the community.
+Strategy 1.6 Investigate the feasibility of leaf and limb pickup.